tallforasmurf/PPQT2/extras/sphinx/index.rst

 At the bottom of the Find panel is an array of 24 buttons.
 You use these to save find/replace operations for use later.
+These are especially useful when you have with great effort worked out a complicated regular expression.

 Programming a button
 ^^^^^^^^^^^^^^^^^^^^^